AnasAlmana/Auto-violation-system/README.md

 # Seatbelt-Phone-Violation-Detector
-This project is to detect Seatbelt and Phone violations using AI..How it works, let's see>>
+Detecting Seatbelt and Phone violations using AI..How it works, let's see>>

 ## We have done this project using two models: